fivdi/pigpio/README.md

 #### Methods

 ##### Gpio(gpio[, options])
+- gpio - an unsigned integer specifying the GPIO number
+- options - object (optional)

+Returns a new Gpio object for accessing a GPIO.
+The optional options object can be used to configure the mode, pull type, interrupting edge or edges, and interrupt timeout for the GPIO.
+A Gpio object is an EventEmitter.

+The following options are supported:
+- mode - INPUT, OUTPUT, ALT0, ALT1, ALT2, ALT3, ALT4, or ALT5 (optional, no default)
+- pullUpDown - PUD_OFF, PUD_DOWN, or PUD_UP (optional, no default)
+- edge - RISING_EDGE, FALLING_EDGE, or EITHER_EDGE (optional, no default)
+- timeout - interrupt timeout in milliseconds (optional, defaults to 0 if edge specified)

+GPIOs on Linux are identified by unsigned integers.
+These are the numbers that should be passed to the Gpio constructor.
+For example, pin 8 on the Raspberry Pi P1 expansion header corresponds to GPIO14 in Raspbian Linux.
+14 is therefore the number to pass to the Gpio constructor when using pin 8 on the P1 expansion header.

 ##### pinMode(mode)
+- mode - INPUT, OUTPUT, ALT0, ALT1, ALT2, ALT3, ALT4, or ALT5

+Sets the GPIO mode.
+Returns this.

 ##### getPinMode()
+Returns the GPIO mode.

 ##### pullUpDown(pud)
+- pud - PUD_OFF, PUD_DOWN, or PUD_UP

+Sets or clears the pull type for the GPIO.
+Returns this.

 ##### digitalRead()
+Returns the GPIO value, 0 or 1.

 ##### digitalWrite(value)
+- value - 0 or 1

+Sets the GPIO value to 0 or 1.
+Returns this.

 ##### analogWrite(value)
+- value - duty cycle, an unsigned integer in the range 0 through 255

+Starts PWM on the gpio.
+Returns this.

 ##### servoWrite(value)
+- value - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500

+Starts servo pulses on the gpio, 0 (off), 500 (most anti-clockwise) to 2500 (most clockwise).
+Returns this.

 ##### enableInterrupt(edge, timeout)
+- edge - RISING_EDGE, FALLING_EDGE, or EITHER_EDGE
+- timeout - interrupt timeout in milliseconds

+Enables interrupts for the GPIO.
+Returns this.

 ##### disableInterrupt()
+Disables interrupts for the GPIO.
+Returns this.

 #### Events